 This program is an option for AU students who are majoring in Spanish language.
 It is for students who are seeking a very independent study option in Madrid with all classes conducted in Spanish.
 Students directly enroll alongside local students at the Universidad Pontificia Comillas within the Facultad de Ciencias Humanas y Sociales (Faculty of Humanities and Social Sciences).
 Students hoping to participate in this program should have very advanced Spanish language skills and a high level of flexibility.

 Students who are successful on this program will be looking for a challenge, be comfortable with a high level of ambiguity and understand the challenges of making new friends in a foreign environment.

 Although students in the Comillas program will exist independently and take classes at the Cantoblanco campus of Comillas, they will still have access to the AU Center in Madrid which administers our other AU Madrid programs, and have the benefit of some support by the Director and staff of the AU Center.

 The Universidad Pontificia Comillas, founded in 1890, is a premier institution located in the capital of Spain.
 With several campus sites located throughout Madrid, the political, economic and cultural heart of Spain, it offers an excellent opportunity for academic, professional and personal development.
 The Faculty of Humanities and Social Sciences coursework take place at the Cantoblanco campus which is located north of city of Madrid, accessible via the cercanía commuter train.

-- Students are required to have taken three years of college-level Spanish (completion of SPAN 353 or the equivalent) prior to attending the program.
+- Students are required to have taken a topics level course at AU (completion of SPAN 355 or the equivalent) prior to attending the program.
 Translations courses do not fulfill this pre-requisite.

 - Students must have completed their sophomore year of college prior to attending program.

 - 3.0 GPA